-The Department will identify and notify 100 Victorian Government schools with the most hard-to-staff positions on Wednesday 9 October 2019.
+The Department identified 100 Victorian Government schools with the most hard-to-staff positions on Wednesday 9 October 2019.

-These schools will be invited to nominate one or more vacancies to be advertised with incentive funding.
+These schools were invited to nominate one or more vacancies to be advertised that attracted incentive funding.

-Fifty positions will attract an incentive payment in the initial phase and will be available from the start of the 2020 school year.
+Fifty positions will attract an incentive payment in the initial phase and will be available for commencement from the start of the 2020 school year.

 Identification of eligible hard-to-staff positions